This document shows details of the payroll schedule.

 Once the expense has been registered on Proactis a claim number is generated.
 The claim should be printed and all receipts relating to that expense should be attached to the claim and given to your finance budget holder to check and authorise on the system.
 The form and receipts should then be returned to the payroll office.
 Receipts received by 4pm on Friday will be paid to claimants the following Friday.

-Re-imbursement for the cost of the fee for application for permanent UK residence status
+Re-imbursement for the cost of the fee for application for permanent UK residence and settled status

-UEB has agreed to a scheme to reimburse overseas staff (EU and non-EU) with the cost of the fee for application for UK permanent residence (PR) status, or for the government’s new ‘settled’ status when it becomes available in autumn 2018.
-The PR application currently costs £65; settled status is expected to cost no more than a British passport (currently £75.50).
+UEB has agreed to a scheme to reimburse EU staff with the cost of the fee for application for UK permanent residence (PR) status, ‘settled’ status and pre-settled status.
+The application costs £65.

 Eligibility for the scheme is as follows: